Eamonbaloun/PC-Beginners-Guide/README.md

 PSU: This one’s straightforward, thanks to the PSU [Tier List](https://cultists.network/140/psu-tier-list/).
 Finding a good power supply is easy—just buy one in the A Tier.
 As for wattage, 1000W PSUs are becoming more affordable, so wait for a sale and go with a trusted brand.
 Seasonic is by far my favorite PSU brand—they’re reliable and top quality.

+One last thing: I’m not sure where this fits, but after you’ve put together a part list, on [PC Part Picker](https://pcpartpicker.com) share it on forums.
+People will help you fine-tune your build—I help people all the time on Reddit.
+Just make sure you mention what you’re trying to do with the computer, like which games or programs you’ll be using, so people can give the best advice.

 - [Best & Budget Peripheral & PC Builds](https://youtu.be/E8ZGw9FmRMw)❗
 - [The Best $800 Gaming PC Build of 2024](https://www.youtube.com/watch?v=84KVEzDlxEE)
 - [PS5 Pro Killer Gaming PC Build](https://youtu.be/VMZeiTxT-lE)